xbeat/Machine-Learning/README.md

 Understanding Evaluation Metrics

 Evaluation metrics are crucial tools in machine learning that help us assess model performance.
 They provide insights into how well our models are performing and guide us in making improvements.
 Let's explore some key metrics and their implications.

+## L1 Regularization for Feature Selection

+Introduction to L1 Regularization (Lasso)

+L1 regularization adds the absolute value of coefficients as a penalty term to the loss function, effectively shrinking some coefficients to exactly zero.
+This property makes Lasso particularly useful for feature selection in high-dimensional datasets where sparsity is desired.

 ## Deep Learning Autoencoders in Python